 A non-SAFMR PHA may establish an exception payment standard for a zip code area of up to and including 110 percent of the SAFMR determined by HUD for that zip code area.
 Regardless of the level of the exception payment standard compared to the metropolitan area FMRs (MAFMRs), the PHA must send an email to SAFMRs@hud.gov to notify HUD that it has adopted an exception payment standard based on the SAFMR.
 A PHA that adopts an exception payment standard pursuant to this authority must apply it to the entire ZIP code area, for both its HCV, and if applicable, its PBV program.
-For the PBV program, this means that the rent to owner may not exceed the new exception payment standard area must revise its briefing materials to make families aware of the exception payment standard and the area that it covers.
+For the PBV program, this means that the rent to owner may not exceed the new exception payment standard amount, provided the rent is still reasonable.
+A PHA that adopts an exception payment standard area must revise its briefing materials to make families aware of the exception payment standard and the area that it covers.